speveril/cozy/readme.md

 This is stuff I intend to do, and/or am actively working on.
 I'm trying to keep this up to date with my commits.

 - SimpleQuest/RPGKit specific
-    - main menu "exit" should offer quit to main menu vs. to desktop
     - Add scripted movement for entities in Scenes
         - Make guard monsters walk up to you when alerted
+    - main menu "exit" should offer quit to main menu vs. to desktop
-    - write the rest of the damn story
+    - Flesh out rest of world
+        - "story" sequences
-    - flesh out all monsters, fights
+        - monsters, fights
     - add game start and game win scenes
     - add a real lose screen
+    - add bouncies, slashies to combat
     - ? add a way to get the outcome of a battle so that code may respond to it differently -- victory vs. flee vs. defeat
     - ? allow to lose a battle without a game over
-    - ? add bouncies, slashies to combat
     - ? hide debug map better
 - Bugs/Unsorted
     - Loading screen